strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 The Hearth, and its merchant guild, is hierarchical.
 One's position in society is determined by the value they bring to the Hearth through trading or helping trades occur.
 A rigid system of bureaucrats and accountants work diligently to keep track of everyone's contributions.

 It's in the interest of most to help with this process but some seek to subvert it for their own gains.
 The Merchant Guild harshly punishes those who are caught by its network of auditors.
 But the interconnectedness of merchants and their relationships with each other discourages most from snitching on each other.

+### Hooks

+- The Hearth's auditors are looking for scrupulous individuals to infiltrate a local merchant's operation to suss out any funny business.

 ## The Kingdom of Arathea